hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 }
 ```

 Similarly, we can also change the grid size `M`.
 With 256 threads per thread block, we need at least `N/256` thread blocks to have a total of `N` threads.
 To assign a thread to a specific element, we need to know a unique index for each thread.
-Such an index can be computed as follow:
+Such an index can be computed as follows:

 ```c
 int tid = blockIdx.x * blockDim.x + threadIdx.x;